nickbrandt/GitLab/doc/ci/pipeline_editor/index.md

 NOTE:
-You must already have [a `.gitlab-ci.yml` file](../quick_start/index.md#create-a-gitlab-ciyml-file) on the default branch (usually `master`) of your project to use the editor.
+You must already have [a `.gitlab-ci.yml` file](../quick_start/index.md#create-a-gitlab-ciyml-file) on the default branch of your project to use the editor.

 ## Validate CI configuration